wyne-ybanez/simple-laravel-e-commerce/README.md

     npm run dev
     ```

-### Running the backend locally
+### Running the backend/admin panel locally

-Once you have setup your database or seeded your db.
+Once you have setup your database, seeded your database and established your `.env` files.
 To access the backend admin, follow these steps:

 1. From the project root directory, navigate to the `backend/` folder.